Frequently Asked Questions

 What types of financial aid are available at Kingsborough Community College?

+Should I apply for Financial Aid?
+I know my household income is too high.
 Can you give me an idea, based on my family’s income, whether it’s worth applying?

 Unfortunately, it’s not that easy.
 Because many factors (e.g. household size, number of family members in college, income, certain assets, etc.) are considered in the determination of your eligibility for financial aid, it is difficult to estimate your eligibility based on income alone.
 The Office of Financial Aid recommends that every student apply for financial aid at least once to have his or her eligibility reviewed.
 Keep in mind that, in general, any accepted student is eligible for some type of financial assistance regardless of his or her calculated financial need.